Puppo/hashnode-buckup/clenwgivl031400nvfqoe9h44.md

-# Why I love GitLens in my VsCode - Interative Rebase
+# Why I love GitLens in my VsCode - Interactive Rebase

 One of the processes I typically do in my daily work is interactive rebase.
 I commit a lot, and then before pushing the result, I try to make the history more readable.